Earl Clark: Gran Canaria (2020–2021)

 On December 22, 2020, Clark signed with Herbalife Gran Canaria of the Spanish Liga ACB.

 On December 31, 2021, Clark signed with the Sioux Falls Skyforce of the NBA G League.
 Clark was then later waived on January 21, 2022, without playing a game for the team.

 NLEX Road Warriors (2022)

 In August 2022, he signed with the NLEX Road Warriors of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.

-Gigantes de Carolina (2023–present)
+Gigantes de Carolina (2023)

 On February 4, 2023, he signed with Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).

+Hsinchu Toplus Lioneers (2023–2025)

+On September 13, 2024, Clark re-signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
+On May 14, 2025, the Hsinchu Toplus Lioneers announced that Clark left the team.